B PERMIT

 Settling in Switzerland

-The B permit or “autorisation de séjour” is a multi-faceted residency and work permit delivered for specific reasons such as: skilled non-EU workers, EU-27/EFTA workers or residents, family reunification and retirees over 55 (art.
+The B permit or “autorisation de séjour” is a multifaceted residency and work permit delivered for specific reasons such as employment for skilled non-EU workers and EU-27/EFTA workers or residents, family reunification and retirees over 55 years old (art.
 33 al. 2 LEI).

 Where to start?